Podcast approved by The Openwork Partnership on 02/01/2024.

 What deposit will I need?
 How much can I borrow for a Buy to Let mortgage?

-Usually you’d aim for a 25% deposit to access the best deals.
+Usually you’d aim for a 25% deposit.
 Some lenders will do a lower deposit, but they increase the rates accordingly to reflect the increased risk of the lower deposit.

 How much you can borrow is often dictated by the rental income.
 Sometimes higher deposits are needed if that rental income doesn’t quite meet the requirement for the purchase price.